MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 #### Metrics for classification multi-class scenarios

-These metrics apply for all classification scenarios, including tabular data, images or computer-vision, and NLP-Text.
+These metrics apply for all classification scenarios, including tabular data, images or computer-vision, and natural language processing text (NLP-Text).

 Threshold-dependent metrics, like `accuracy`, `recall_score_weighted`, `norm_macro_recall`, and `precision_score_weighted` might not optimize as well for datasets that are small, have large class skew (class imbalance), or when the expected metric value is very close to 0.0 or 1.0.
 In those cases, `AUC_weighted` can be a better choice for the primary metric.
 After automated machine learning completes, you can choose the winning model based on the metric best suited to your business needs.